 Frequent Border Trips Solution

 As a general rule, we recommend that you document each individual trip outside the United States if possible.
-If you have frequent and regular trips outside the U.S. that are too numerous to list individually, you may be able to include a attachment that explains your history.
-Write “See attachment” in the space provided for the country in Part 9, Item 3 of Form N-400.
+If you have frequent and regular trips outside the U.S. that are too numerous to list individually, you may be able to include a an additional sheet that explains your history.
+Write “See addendum” in the space provided for the country in Part 9, Item 3 of Form N-400.
 You must be sure to include a separate sheet of paper that describes the time outside the U.S. to the best of your ability.
+Make a good faith estimate of the number of trips and total days outside the United States.

 The sample document below is an example of a fictitious applicant who made numerous trips across the Mexican border.